arnoudb/frostybot/INSTALLATION.md

       /tmp/install.sh

+  *NOTE:* The script may ask you for the sudo password, simply enter it when prompted.

-   If the installation was successful, you can proceed to [post-installation configuration](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md#post-installation-configuration).
-If the install was unsuccesful, try performing an advanced automatic installation or a manual installation using the procedures below.
+   If the installation is successful, you can proceed to [post-installation configuration](https://github.com/CryptoMF/frostybot/blob/master/INSTALLATION.md#post-installation-configuration).
+If the install fails, try performing an advanced automatic installation or a manual installation using the procedures below.

 **Advanced Automatic Install Options**